353words/json/README.md

 For example, you can encode the number `123` can in a single byte, but in JSON it's encoded as the string `123` which is three bytes.

-No schema means you can quickly develop and change the data, however no schema means you need to work harder on validating incoming data.
+No schema means you can quickly develop and change the data.
+However, no schema means you need to work harder on validating incoming data.

 Every serialization protocol defines its own set of types, and it's up to the language to decide on the mapping between JSON types and the types in the language.